huit/cloud-boot-camp/README.md

 * Develop an ability within HUIT to support a set of high-profile sites in AWS by July 26
 * Create a cross-discpline team that can handle support concerns at varying levels in the "stack," and of varying complexity
 * Engineer supporting services and refine current technology to reduce to a minimum the hands-on support needed for production sites
+* Collaborately develop a support "playbook" for the sites in question
 * Develop a model for supporting production sites in the cloud that will inform ongoing planning around CLoud & Devops in HUIT

 Not only do we want to "catch up," at the end we want to lead the way!